 Foreign Exchange Market Liberalization Level: There is no offshore currency market.
-In addition, liquidity on the onshore currency market has been relatively low in the recent past.
+Market participants have indicated that liquidity in the FX market and the ability to repatriate capital from Kenya has improved.

 Investor Registration & Account Set Up: The process to set up accounts can take up to one week.